Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

      // NOTE: ❌'s and ❔'s only apply to stacks based deployments.
 Regular deployments should be able to use any
      // valid Bicep expression.
      ✅ kubeConfig: aksCluster.listClusterAdminCredential().kubeconfig[0].value
+     ✅ kubeConfig: kv.getSecret(...)
      ❌ kubeConfig: loadFileContent('kubeconfig.txt')
      ❌ kubeConfig: secureParam
      ❌ kubeConfig: nonSecureParam
+     ❔ kubeConfig: boolParam ? ... : aksCluster.listClusterAdminCredential().kubeconfig[0].value // allowable, but
+     blocked by any non-determinism
      ❔ kubeConfig: userDefinedFunctionCall()
-     ❔ kubeConfig: boolParam ? ... : aksCluster.listClusterAdminCredential().kubeconfig[0].value // depends on the
-     complexity of detection of non-allowable sub expressions }
+    }
   }
   params: {